Nature40/BatRack/docs/index.md

 ## Flowchart

-The Audio analysis unit and the video analysis unit are a bit tricky to understand and some config options are use to fit the behaviour of BatRack your needs.
-So in the following flowchart you can see the main concept of both units and the interaction with the config.
+The following flowchart illustrates the program flow of the audio and vhf unit.
+Here the individual decisions are shown as well as the influence of configuration options on the behavior of the algorithm.
+Here it can also be taken that the configuration options offer the possibility of adapting the behavior to the quite special needs.

 ![Flowchart of audio and video unit](flowchart.pdf)